zhengqigao/Sampler/README.md

 ## Introduction

 This library is dedicated to providing a comprehensive collection of sampling methods, including but not limited to classical sampling techniques, deep learning-based samplers, and rare event samplers.
-It is designed with PyTorch data formats in mind for seamless integration into modern machine learning workflows. **It is under active development and will be updated daily.**
+It is designed with PyTorch data formats in mind for seamless integration into modern machine learning workflows.

+**This project is under active development and will be updated daily.** At this point, the implemented functions are in Beta stage.
+Things (functions, code structures, documentations, even the library name) might be subjected to change without notice.
+If you are interested in using the library, we suggest to take a try and check back constantly for updates.
+Also, please feel free to raise an issue for any bugs or feature requests.

 ## Installation